-- 1. Operating revenue remained stable.
-Operating revenue amounted to RMB11.74 billion; the domestic market share of the loaders continued to remain at the top spot of the industry.
-The overall growth of sales for excavators, forklifts, road machinery and all the other leading products kept pace with the growth in the industry.
+- Steady growth in operating revenue.
+Operating revenue increased 10% to RMB12.88 billion; the domestic market share of the loaders continued to remain at the top spot of the industry.
+The sales for excavators presented a steady rise.
+The share of forklifts remains the top 3 in the industry, and the export business of main lines of products has increased significantly.
 Competition in the industry was intensified significantly, and various radical models have emerged.
 Lonking is required to maintain its strategic commitment to cope with the competition. - 2.
 Profitability continued to be strong.
-The net profit increased by 43.71% to RMB1.644 billion in 2019, as a result of good cost control and sound financial position of the Company. - 3.
+The net profit increased by 19% to RMB1.96 billion in 2020, as a result of good cost control and sound financial position of the Company. - 3.
 Excellent asset and liability structure.
-Gearing ratio of the Company at the end of the period led the industry, standing at 38%, which was the lowest since its listing. - 4.
+Gearing ratio of the Company at the end of the period led the industry, standing at 42%. - 4.
 Sufficient cash and cash flows.
-Net cash flows from operating activities amounted to RMB1.57 billion; total cash and financial assets as at the end of the period was RMB5.51 billion. - 5.
+Net cash flows from operating activities amounted to RMB1.071 billion; total cash and financial assets as at the end of the period was RMB5.965 billion. - 5.
 Total dividend distribution hit a record high.
-A dividend of HK\$0.25 per share was proposed as at the end of the period, and the total dividend distribution exceed HK\$1 billion, setting a record high of the Company.
+A dividend of HK\$0.33 per share was proposed as at the end of the period, and the total dividend distribution exceeds HK\$1.4 billion, setting a record high of the Company.